A Nonprofit Direct Mail Fundraising Guide: How to Succeed

 2. Lean on Storytelling

 Perhaps the most salient aspect of the direct mail appeal is the personal touch—the letter in the mailbox that ends up in your donor’s hands.
-The closeness of this interaction presents a wonderful opportunity to connect with donors through good, strong storytelling.
+The closeness of this interaction presents a wonderful opportunity to connect with donors through storytelling.

 Meyer Partners consultants devote a lot of energy to unlocking the power of a story.
 To tell a powerful story in direct mail appeals, we rely on the three R’s: resonance, relevance, and respect.